 - Bonded field repair for solar panels and wind turbines

 A few years ago, Elon Musk announced the availability of Tesla’s new solar roof.
 These solar roofs are made to be as low profile and tasteful as any modern shingles; their attractive panels offer roofs from sleek modern to French slate.
 The solar panels are hidden in a pane of glass which contains a hydrographic coloring--a process that uses water to apply printed designs-- to provide texture and the look of more traditional shingles.

 Wind, rain, snow, sun, extreme temperatures--these are all stresses to any outdoor structure, especially solar panels that are designed to be as exposed as possible.
 Because solar panels serve as an energy source, there is no room for failure in the field.
-The bonds between the dissimilar materials that make up the panels, along with coatings, laminates and seals, must withstand the rigors of constant environmental bombardment.
+The bonds between the dissimilar materials that make up the panels, along with coatings, laminates, and seals, must withstand the rigors of constant environmental bombardment.

 Brighton Science has helped manufacturers of solar panels at several steps in their production process to produce a strong, reliable product.
 The first step is assessing the initial surface cleanliness of incoming materials by applying a quantitative specification that vendors must comply with.
-The next steps are a series of treatment, cleaning and surface preparation methods before the final assembly.
-In the case of the Tesla panels, the glass that covers the solar cells are flame treated prior to printing to ensure that the ink would adhere strongly for years without being susceptible to heavy rains or strong winds.
+The next steps are a series of treatment, cleaning, and surface preparation methods before the final assembly.
+In the case of the Tesla panels, the glass that covers the solar cells is flame treated prior to printing to ensure that the ink would adhere strongly for years without being susceptible to heavy rains or strong winds.